 All the pricing options are one-time fees and allow you to use WP Media folder on unlimited WordPress sites.

 Ready to start taking control of your WordPress Media Library?

-Disclosure: This is a sponsored post but we only say good stuff when we REALLY mean it.
+Disclosure: This is a sponsored post but opinions are our own.
 Read more.